IllDepence/unarXive/README.md

 # unarXive

-Code for generating a data set for citation based tasks using arXiv.org submissions.
+Code for generating a data set for citation based tasks using arXiv.org submissions. ([data set on Zenodo](https://zenodo.org/record/2553523))

 ### Prerequisites
 * software